Professional/Short course Integrated Practice for Sexual and Reproductive Health

-Learning in practice (Approx. 100 hours)
+Learning in practice (approximately 100 hours)

 200 hours to include a combination of scheduled, independent and learning in practice.

-Element 2: Faculty of Sexual and Reproductive Health (FSRH) Course of Five.
-This involves 5 hours of workshops and a combination of oral and practical assessments to demonstrate yourapplication of knowledge to practice.This is assessed by a Faculty registered trainer under controlled conditions.
+- Element 2: Faculty of Sexual and Reproductive Health (FSRH) Assessment Half Day.
+This involves a combination of oral, written and practical assessments to demonstrate application of knowledge to practice.This is assessed by Faculty registered trainers under controlled conditions.